Red Ribbon Army: Gamma 1 & 2

-Gamma 1 (ガンマ1号, Ganma Ichigō) and Gamma 2 (ガンマ2号, Ganma Nigō), are two androids created by the reformed Red Ribbon Army that appear as secondary antagonists in the 2022 film Dragon Ball Super: Super Hero.
-They are conceived by the army as an even more powerful new series of androids, designed by Doctor Hedo according to his liking of superheroes.
+Gamma 1 (ガンマ1号, Ganma Ichigō) and Gamma 2 (ガンマ2号, Ganma Nigō) are two androids created by the reformed Red Ribbon Army that appear as secondary antagonists in the 2022 film Dragon Ball Super: Super Hero.
+The army conceives them as an even more powerful new series of androids, designed by Doctor Hedo in his own image.
 Despite their flamboyant, often ridiculous showmanship, they are powerful and dedicated fighters with a strong sense of justice, albeit misguided by their creators.
-They are supposed to be used as a pretense for the organization to paint themselves as heroic figures while they seek revenge against Goku.
+They are supposed to be used as a pretense for the organization to paint itself as a heroic figure while it seeks revenge against Goku.
 Each of them wields special ray guns in battle that unleash an array of powerful ki blasts.

 Gamma 1 and Gamma 2 are respectively voiced by Hiroshi Kamiya and Mamoru Miyano in Japanese, and by Aleks Le and Zeno Robinson in English.

 Red Pharmaceuticals

 Following the deaths of Doctor Gero and Cell, a new reincarnation of the Red Ribbon Army is formed, eager to seek revenge once more on Goku, who, unbeknownst to them, is offworld.
 They conceal all their operations in a hidden base holographically protected in plain sight, using a pharmaceutical company as a front.